shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

 ### Exercise 6: Cross Site Scripting - XSS

 __1. Briefly explain what is an XSS attack in your own words?__
-__Solution:__ Cross site scripting is a web vulnerability, where untrusted useer input is processed without sanity checks,  allowing  malicous scripts to be injected in to the application.
+__Solution:__ Cross-site scripting is a web vulnerability, where untrusted user input is processed without sanity checks,  allowing malicious scripts to be injected into the application.

 __2. Perform an XSS attack that opens a window with a nice message while another user uses his account.
 Briefly describe the required actions.__